Home

 Nurse leaders are role models for the staff working under them.
 They must learn to lead fairly and effectively to motivate nurses on the unit.
 Good teamwork skills are essential.
 Nurse managers must know how to delegate responsibilities, troubleshoot complaints, and anticipate problems so they do not hurt operations.

-Just as one needs leadership skills to lead effectively, so do nurse managers who must learn to communicate effectively not only with the staff working under them but also with physicians and other top-level administrators.
-They need to promote open dialog and a supportive team atmosphere.
-Nurse managers working in a human resource capacity must also establish relationships with local community colleges and other institutions of higher education to be able to recruit top candidates.
+Nurse managers must communicate effectively, not only with the staff working under them but also with physicians and other top-level administrators.
+They need to promote open dialogue and a supportive team atmosphere.
+Nurse managers working in a human resources capacity must also establish relationships with local community colleges and other institutions of higher education to be able to recruit top candidates.

 Nursing programs that promote a holistic approach to learning teach nurse leaders how to think critically when seeking to improve operations at their health care facility.
 Critical thinking is the ability to see the big picture when making decisions; without this important skill, you risk forwarding solutions with siloed information.